-If you use the Personal vDisk feature in Citrix Virtual Desktops, by default user profiles are stored on the Personal vDisk’s P: drive not the virtual desktop’s C: drive.
-If instead you want Citrix Profile Management (not the Personal vDisk) to process the profiles, you adjust this default when installing the Virtual Desktop Agent by modifying the Registry on the master image used for a new catalog.
+If you use the Personal vDisk feature in Citrix virtual desktops, by default user profiles are stored on the Personal vDisk’s P: drive not the virtual desktop’s C: drive.
+If instead you want Citrix Profile Management (not the Personal vDisk) to process the profiles, you adjust this default when installing the Virtual Delivery Agent by modifying the Registry on the master image used for a new catalog.
 In this scenario, because the catalog is new, no users have logged on, so no profiles are stored on the P: drive.

 Follow these instructions to adjust the default in this alternative scenario.